TeyimPila/Opinionated/README.md

 ## What is it?
-An 'opinionated' starter kit/tutorial in the form of a complete working react application built around redux-form with a full implementation of react-bootstrap that showcases validation, warnings etc. working for every field type via a set off custom components.
+An 'opinionated' starter kit/tutorial in the form of a complete working react application built around redux-form with a full implementation of react-bootstrap that showcases validation, warnings etc. working for every field type via a set of custom components.

 It comes with a SQL Server DB, a .NET MVC Web API (https://github.com/aikidoshi/db-vs-code-for-Opinionated) and uses: